josephmontes/VAA/README.md

   - This leaves: Giovanny Gallegos, Max Fried, Justin Verlander, Felix Bautista
   - John Means has not thrown more than 25 Fastballs in a season since

+###### PLAYER SPOTLIGHT
+-Clayton Kershaw
+   - After regressing, he started throwing the more effective version of the 4-Seamer more
+   - It is his secondary or tertiary pitch anyways
+   - I have mentioned before how some guys can just locate and use their fastball to play off their other pitches more than fastball domination like the guys in the other list

+- Justin Steele
+  - matter of getting the fastball tucked into the corner
+  - a slight bit higher than 2022
+  - works off slider

 ---------------------------------------------------------------------